kieranm2005/First-Neural-Network/README.md

 Snntorch-Spike-Encoding.py - Following Tutorial 1 - Spike Encoding from the Snntorch docs

+Snntorch-Leaky-Integrate-Fire-Neuron.py - Following Tutorial 2 - The Leaky Integrate-and-Fire Neuron from the Snntorch docs

 To do:
 - Add individual files based off of First-Neural-Network.py for XOR function, vertical/horizontal line classification